silbermm/silbernagel.dev/priv/posts/2023/01-08-distributed-sqlite-with-elixir.md

 I recently read about [litestream](https://litestream.io/) and wanted to try this on [Fly](https://fly.io) with [Elixir](https://elixir-lang.org/).

 [Litestream](https://litestream.io/) allows us to backup our SQLite database to any S3 compatible storage after every transaction.
 It will also restore from that backup.
 Meaning that anytime we scale our app on Fly, we can restore the latest version of the database.

 ## Why
 * **fast** data access
 * **simple** local development
 * **low** maintenance
-* Elixir makes it possible via it's distribution capabilities
+* Elixir makes it all possible via it's distribution capabilities

 ## Getting Started
 Create a new phoenix app that uses [SQLite3](https://github.com/elixir-sqlite/ecto_sqlite3) as the database: